blok-ui/blok.core/readme.md

 // Nothing is traced -- the Observer was disposed.
 ```

 You typically won't need to set this up yourself, but this is the mechanism being used behind the scenes to keep things tidy.
-Methods like `Component.setup`, `Component.render` and Model and Component constructors are run in Ownership contexts, so you can safely use Observers and persistent Computations there.
+Methods like `Component.setup`, `Component.render` are run in Ownership contexts, so you can safely use Observers and persistent Computations there.
 If you're unsure if a method is in an ownership context you can call `Owner.isInOwnershipContext()` to check.

-If you want to make a class Owner aware, do the following:
+If you want to dispose a class when the current owner is disposed, you can do the following:

 ```haxe
 class Example implements Disposable {